Information & Referral

 Mental Health First Aid

 Mental Health First Aid is an eight-hour training curriculum that teaches people to recognize the symptoms of a mental health crisis as well as appropriate strategies for intervening and providing help.
 It is available to community-based organizations, church groups and others in both Essex and Morris Counties.
+Due to the pandemic, this program is currently not available.

 Mental Health Faith Liaison Program